 Who was that masked man?
-Well, back in the old days…no wait…I mean the really old days when the first two numbers of the year were 19, there was a television show called “The Lone Ranger.”
-He was a really good guy and had an Indian (maybe that should be Native American) sidekick named Tonto.
+Well, back in the old days…no wait…I mean the old days when the first two numbers of the year weren’t 20 but 19, there was a television show called “The Lone Ranger.”
+He was a good guy, and he had an Indian (maybe that should be Native American) sidekick named Tonto.
 The Lone Ranger also had a horse named Silver.
-It was a great show—even in black and white.
+In my eight- or nine-year-old mind, it was a great show—even in black and white.
 The show had two famous lines.
 The first was when the Lone Ranger was about to take off on his trusty horse Silver.
-He would command, “Hi-yo Silver, Away.”
+He would command, “Hi-Yo Silver, away.”
 Invariably, the horse would rear up and off they would go.
 The second famous line occurred when the Lone Ranger did his job and did away with a bad guy.
-Also invariably the bad guy would say, “Who was that masked man?”
+Invariably the bad guy would say, “Who was that masked man?”
 It was of course…the Lone Ranger.

 Well, these days, history has started repeating itself only we don’t have one masked man…we have millions.
-Oh but wait, we not only have masked men we have masked women…and boys…and girls…and babies.
-Thanks to the COVID, we have all become Lone Rangers and we find ourselves asking, “Who was the masked man?”
-I am absolutely certain I have ignored several church members at the store simply because I didn’t recognize them.
-Equally as bad I have carried on 15 minute conversations with complete strangers thinking they were someone I knew.
+Oh, but wait, we not only have masked men we have masked women…and boys…and girls…and babies.
+Thanks to the pandemic, we all became Lone Rangers and we found ourselves asking, “Who was the masked man?”
+I am certain I have unintentionally ignored several church members at the store simply because I didn’t recognize them.
+Equally as bad I have carried on 15 minutes conversations with complete strangers thinking they were someone I knew.
 I am totally confused.

 I think I would like to be a Road Ranger…I mean really.
-I don’t have the skill set but I do like helping people.
-Well, truthfully, I better stick to preaching but I can, I should be a Road Ranger on the road of life.
+I don’t have the skill set but I do like to help people.
+But what I can do and should do is be a Road Ranger on the road of life.
 We all should.
 You know that story in the Bible where the least likely guy helps the guy who had been beat up and robbed.
 Remember how he went over the top to help?
-Well, he was being a Road Ranger—for Jesus and that is exactly what we should do.
+Well, he was being a Road Ranger—do the likely for the unlikely.

-So keep this little fact tucked away in your travel log, if you breakdown on any major road in Florida, somewhere not too far away will be a Road Ranger to help you.
+So, keep this little fact tucked away in your travel log.
+Should you breakdown on any major road in Florida, somewhere, not too far away, will be a Road Ranger to help you.
 It is a real comfort to know that they are close by…ready and willing to help.
 It’s even better knowing that Jesus is always there waiting and wanting to help all those broken down on the road of life.
 Go ahead and place the call—or pray the prayer.
-Let Him know you need Him and He will be right there.
+Let Him know you need Him, and He will be right there.
 Until He arrives, just sit back and rest in the assurance that help is on the way.
 Remember, He’s got this.
+Bro.
+Dewayne